seandenigris/XML-Parser/repository/XML-Parser.package/XMLTextDeclarationContext.class/README.md

-A context for text declaration tokens.
+A context for <?xml ...?> text declaration tokens at the start of external entities.